 - 1. Crime is a violation of a relationship among victims, offenders, and the community that calls forth restoration. - 2.
-Restoration involves the victim, the offender and community members in a quest to bring, healing and wholeness to the brokenness of crime. - 3.
-Restorative Justice is a consensus approach to justice.
+Restoration involves the victim, the offender and community members in a quest to bring healing and wholeness to the brokenness of crime.